ArmanKhanTech/DailyDoze/README.md

 <br>

 ## Getting Started :
-Make sure to upload your google-service.json file in /app directory of your project.
+Make sure to upload your google-service.json file in /app directory of your project(the one you will download from firebase console).
 <br>
-(the one you will download from firebase console)
+Simply run:
+git clone